Miepee/Akatori-feedback/README.md

-# Akatori-feedback
+# Akatori Feedback
-Issues and Feedback regarding Akatori
+Welcome, please see the links below!

 # Submit Feedback
 To submit general feedback, please head over to [discussions](https://github.com/akatori-game/feedback/discussions) and click the green "New discussion" button in the top right.